SwedbankPay/developer.swedbankpay.com/payments/invoice/direct.md

 receives invoice data, which is used to produce and distribute invoices to the consumer/end-user" %}

-## Invoice implementation flow
+## Invoice Direct implementation flow

-1. Collect all purchase information and send it in a `POST` request to Swedbank Pay.
-1. Include personal information (SSN and postal code) and send it to Swedbank Pay.
+* Collect all purchase information and send it in a `POST` request to Swedbank Pay.
+Make sure to include personal information (SSN and postal code).
-1. Make a new `POST` request towards Swedbank Pay to retrieve the name and address of the customer.
+* Make a new `POST` request towards Swedbank Pay to retrieve the name and address of the customer to create a purchase.
-1. Create an authorization transaction by calculating the final price / amount.
-1. Make a third `POST` request with consumer data as input.
+* Create a `POST`request to retrieve the transaction status.
-1. Send a  `GET` request with the `paymentID` to get the authorization result
+* Send a  `GET` request with the `paymentID` to get the authorization result.
-1. Make a Capture by creating a `POST` request
+* Make a Capture by creating a `POST` request.

 * An invoice payment is always two-phased based - you create an Authorize transaction, that is followed by a `Capture` or `Cancel` request.